Loading...

 If you are found to be faking an extenuating circumstance or we find that you were not impacted by an extenuating circumstance, you will be immediately permanently banned for lying to staff and attempting to manipulate us.

-Do not use inappropriate skins - including those which show nudity or reference Nazi Germany.
+Do not use inappropriate skins - including those which show nudity, reference Nazi imagery, or otherwise offensive content.
 Users with inappropriate names will be banned and asked to register an account with a different name.
+Nicknames, item names, armor names, pet/mob names, and movecraft vehicle names are also included under this rule.

 14 - We reserve the right to ban anyone